KrainskiL/Nash.jl/docs/src/index.md

 ## Markov chain analysis

-Game may be represented as Markov chain using `game2markov` function (2-player games).
+Game may be also represented as Markov chain using `game2markov` function (for 2-player games).

 ```julia
 using Random